Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-2-url.png)

-GeoODK is now connected to your Cadasta account, and making it possible for your data collection to feed directly to the Cadasta Platform!
+GeoODK is now connected to your Cadasta account, making it possible for your data collection to feed directly to the Cadasta Platform!

 Click the back button 3 times to return to the main menu.

 ### Loading your Questionnaire {#loading-your-form}

-Once you've connected GeoODK with your Cadasta account, the next thing you need to do is load the form you're using for your data collection project.
+Once you've connected GeoODK with your Cadasta account, the next thing you need to do is load the questionnaire you're using for your data collection project.

-1. From the Main Menu, select **Settings, then **Form Management**.
+1. From the Main Menu, select **Settings**, then **Form Management**.

     ![](/assets/geo-odk-3-form-management.png)